zvigrinberg/legend/installers/helm-ocp/Readme.md

 # Helm Chart for Legend with remote instance of Gitlab

-This repo contains helm chart to deploy Legend Studio on OCP(Openshift Container Platform)
+This Guide contains Instructions to deploy Legend Studio on OCP(Openshift Container Platform) using helm chart.

 Requirements:
 - Have access to an Openshift Container Platform Cluster